 What is Zero Waste?

 Zero waste means that all utilized materials are reusable, recyclable, or compostable.
 Here at the University of Minnesota Twin Cities, we use the industry standard of 90% trash-free to define zero waste.
-This means that if you are planning a zero waste event, 90% or more of the materials used must be reusable, recyclable, or compostable.
-As a philosophy, zero waste is about much more than just recycling and composting.
-It promotes a circular economy in which materials can be used and reused without harm to humans or the environment.
+If you are planning a zero waste event, 90% or more of the materials used must be reusable, recyclable, or compostable.
+As a philosophy, zero waste is about more than just recycling and composting, it promotes a circular economy in which materials can be used and reused without harm to humans or the environment.

 Planning a Zero Waste Event?
 We're Here to Help!

 The UMN Twin Cities Recycling Program supports zero waste events by providing extra organics and recycling bins, coordinating waste disposal, and advising on waste-related decision making.
 To utilize the Recycling Program's resources at your zero waste event, fill out the Zero Waste Event Request Form.
 If you aren't sure how to get started planning your zero waste event send us an email at [email protected].